paigeflourin/SPFx-Weather-App/README.md

 ### APIKey

-Create your own Open Weather API Key and inert it in Firecast.tsx
+Create your own Open Weather API Key and inert it in Forecast.tsx

 const APIKEY = 'apikey';